mushishi78/consequence/README.md

 ### `Symbol#to_proc`

 `Symbol#to_proc` can't be used to call private methods.
-This is inconvenient if you want an object to wrap itself up and call it's oen private methods with symbols.
+This is inconvenient if you want an object to wrap itself up and call it's own private methods with symbols.
 To use that style of notation, you can add this:

 ``` ruby
 require 'consequence/core_ext/private_symbol_proc'